Type 053 frigate: Versions

 Four ships were assembled in China from Soviet-supplied kits of Riga-class frigates.
 Slightly more heavily armed than the Soviet Riga class (Project 50) it is based on, in that the two twin 25 mm gun mounts on the original Riga class were replaced by a second pair of twin 37 mm gun mounts in the Chengdu class.
-In addition, the original RBU-2500 ASW launchers on the original Riga class were replaced by RBU-1200 on Type 6601.
+The original RBU-2500 ASW launchers on the original Riga class were replaced by RBU-1200 on Type 6601.
 All four units were converted to Type 01 in the early 1970s.